Edward Buckingham

-Edward Taylor Buckingham, III is a former Attorney General of the Commonwealth of the Northern Mariana Islands (CNMI).
+Edward Taylor Buckingham III is a former Attorney General of the Commonwealth of the Northern Mariana Islands (CNMI).

 Personal

-Edward Taylor Buckingham, III is the grandson of Edward Taylor Buckingham (b.
+Edward Taylor Buckingham III is the grandson of Edward Taylor Buckingham (b.
 1874), Yale Law School Class of 1897, Democratic 48th and 52nd Mayor of Bridgeport, Connecticut from 1909-1911 and 1929-1933.

-Ed met his wife Pamela Peterson Buckingham while studying at the University of California, Berkeley.
-They reside in Lakewood, Colorado.

-Their son, Dr. Edward Taylor Buckingham, IV, M.D. (“Taylor”), is a psychiatrist in Denver, CO.

 Career

-Ed Buckingham studied law and was admitted to the bar on October 17, 1977 in Denver, Colorado, and after employment with the National Security Agency later practiced municipal defense law.
+Buckingham studied law and was admitted to the bar on October 17, 1977 in Denver, Colorado, and after employment with the National Security Agency later practiced municipal defense law.
 He subsequently served briefly as a government lawyer on Kosrae, Federated States of Micronesia.
 Mr. Buckingham was hired by CNMI AG Pamela Sue Brown in 2004 as an Assistant AG to represent the Commonwealth with respect to the federal prison consent decree.
 As an AAG he also advised the Department of Public Safety.

 While working in the Office of the Attorney General (OAG) Criminal Division as the traffic prosecutor, AAG Buckingham was nominated by Governor Benigno Fitial to be CNMI AG on Wednesday, August 12, 2009.
 He was unanimously confirmed by the CNMI Senate two days later, and was sworn in at the cabinet meeting on August 17, 2009.
 He succeeded Deputy Attorney General Gregory Baka, who had been acting Attorney General since September 28, 2008, and Attorney General Matthew T. Gregory.
 Citing family matters, on August 1, 2012 he announced his resignation, with his last day of work on August 3, 2012, to be followed by 30 days annual leave.
 He was succeeded on August 13, 2012 by acting Attorney General Ellsbeth Viola Alepuyo, and then on October 23, 2012 by Attorney General Joey Patrick San Nicolas, who was confirmed by the Senate on November 16, 2012.